getdozer/dozer/README.md

 ## Overview

-Dozer is a **data platform for building, deploying and mantaining real-time data products.**
+Dozer is a **data platform for building, deploying and maintaining real-time data products.**

 It is ideal for companies with multiple databases, data warehouses and data lakes that are in need of combining, aggregating and transforming data in real time, and create customer facing or internal data applications.